olidarley/olidarley.github.io/README.md

 I'm Oli.
 I'm an R programmer, designer and musician.
 I design graphics and build tools for understanding, exploration and storytelling.
 I also make generative art.

-This page is a repository for my data sketches, projects, musings and analysis.
+This page is a repository for my data sketches, prototypes, musings and analysis.

 ----------

-**Tidy Tuesday Week 12**
+**Tidy Tuesday R data project: Week 12**
 Visualising IMDB ratings for the Office
 ![officeDotPlot](/officeDotPlot.png)

-**Cornish blue flag beaches**
+**The north coast of Cornwall is famous for it's big, sandy beaches**
-Treemap of sand and shingle beaches on the North and South coast of Cornwall, my favourite place in the world.
+A kind of treemap.
 The leaf nodes in this case are the towns (eg Padstow) and the 'weight' which sizes them is the number of beaches in that area.
 ![cornwall](/cornwall.png)

-**Complete networks and layouts**
+**Visualising complete graphs using a variety of network layout algorithms in ggraph**
 Complete
 ![complete20s](/complete20s.png)